satra/NiPyPe-Paper/nipype_paper.rst

 Figure 1.
 Architecture overview of the NiPyPe framework.
 Interfaces are wrapped with Nodes or MapNodes and connected together as a graph within a Workflow.
 Workflows themselves can act as a Node inside another Workflow, supporting a composite design pattern.
-Dependency graph is transformed before executing by the engine component.
+The dependency graph is transformed before being executed by the engine component.
 Execution is performed by one of the plugins.
 Currently NiPyPe supports serial and parallel (both local multithreading and cluster) execution.